Celtic Art Archival Prints

 Bradley W. Schenck

 This store is powered by CafePress, which allows me to upload designs, apply them to an amazing variety of products (including shirts, posters, cards, mugs, tiles, and a whole lot more), and set up my shop pages.
-It's pretty much like desktop publishing for all types of merchandise.
+It's pretty much like desktop publishing for all sorts of merchandise.

 Nobody keeps inventory - in addition to being like desktop publishing, it's a little like fast food.
 Without the cholesterol.

-And since who could endure not knowing what I think, here's your chance to find out at my Web-O-Blog.
+nd since who could endure not knowing what I think, here's your chance to find out at my Web-O-Blog.

 Cool stuff I'm spending or wasting time on.
 News.
 Tutorials.
 Books.
 Stuff.